-The ratio between the elements measured by XPS is proportional to the number of atoms of each elements.
-With the mass deposition of oxygen determined by XRF, the number of oxygen atoms per unit area can be obtained.
-And the absolute mass depositions of Si and C can be calculated by the mass deposition of oxygen in the surface layer based on XRF.
+The ratio between the elements measured by XPS is proportional to the number of atoms of each element.
+With the mass deposition of oxygen determined by XRF, the number of oxygen atoms per unit area can be obtained; the absolute mass depositions of Si and C can be calculated by the mass deposition of oxygen in the surface layer based on XRF.
 The detailed XPS scans of Si 2p and C 1s give the ratios corresponding to different binding states.
-For example, there are several peaks in Si 2p in XPS measurement.
-The main peak is from the silicon bulk, and the subpeaks are from silicon dioxide (SiO2) and suboxides (Si2O, SiO and Si2O3) in the interface.
-The distribution of the oxygen present in the silicon oxide layer and carbonaceous layer can be evaluated by stoichiometric approach [23].
-Since the hydrogen can’t be detected by XPS, the mass deposition of hydrogen is estimated and addressed by the possible molecules in carbonaceous layer.
-For chemisorbed water, the estimation of mass deposition of hydrogen relies on the remaining oxygen and the silicon hydroxyl group in silicon oxide layer [24].
+For example, there are several peaks in Si 2p in the XPS measurement.
+The main peak is from the silicon bulk, and the subpeaks are from SiO2 and suboxides (Si2O, SiO and Si2O3) in the interface.
+The distribution of the oxygen present in the silicon oxide and carbonaceous layers can be evaluated using a stoichiometric approach [23].
+Since hydrogen cannot be detected by XPS, the mass deposition of hydrogen is estimated and addressed by the possible molecules in the carbonaceous layer.
+For chemisorbed water, the estimation of the mass deposition of hydrogen relies on the remaining oxygen and the silicon-hydroxyl group in the silicon-oxide layer [24].

-CONSTRUNTION OF XRF/XPS SURFACE ANALYSIS SYSTEM
+CONSTRUcTION OF XRF/XPS SURFACE-ANALYSIS SYSTEM

-CMS/ITRI has established the combined XRF/XPS surface analysis system in 2019.
-This system is designed to carry out the XRF and XPS measurement for Si-spheres.
-The construction work includes the assembly of parts of the load lock chamber, ultra-high- vacuum (UHV) analysis chamber, hardware integration and design of vacuum system.
+CMS/ITRI established the combined XRF/XPS surface-analysis system in 2019.
+This system is designed to carry out the XRF and XPS measurement for Si spheres.
+The construction work includes the assembly of parts of the load-lock chamber, the ultra-high- vacuum (UHV) analysis chamber, hardware integration and the design of the vacuum system.